Part VIII – Beneath a Falling Sky

 Almost immediately, a yell came from the camp.

 “Artillerie!”
-The grey men scrambled like frightened ants, disappearing into tiny holes or beneath trucks.
+The gray men scrambled like frightened ants, disappearing into tiny holes or beneath trucks.

 Marco counted.